brookefitzgerald/cytospora/README.md

 # cytospora
-Rshiny app with simulations of economic scenarios with a peach orchard infected with cytospora.
+R Shiny app with simulations of economic scenarios with a peach orchard infected with cytospora.